TycheSoftwares/elementor-migration-script/README.md

-# elemenotr-migration-script
+# elementor-migration-script
-This repo contains the code used in migrating Elementor-related data in the DB from one site to the other
+This repo contains the code used in migrating Elementor-related data in the DB from our staging site to the live site.

+You can find more information from this post: